stanams/CodeHunt/README.md

 **Objective:** Comments belongs to a product and a user and product has many comments

 - [ ] create `Comment` model
-- build out API, Flux loop, and components for:
+- build out API, Flux loop, and components for comments:
   - [ ] `Comment` CRUD
   - [ ] Comments are seen on product page
 - [ ] Style new elements